ashramsey/test-google-cast-pod/Readme.md

 ld: symbol(s) not found for architecture i386
 clang: error: linker command failed with exit code 1 (use -v to see invocation) rake aborted!

+Note: the pod is an dylib, so ?needs to be added in embedded_frameworks.
+But this will need to be commented out until after running rake pod:install, so the path to the framework exists.